Letโ€™s Turn Your Home or Workspace Into a Peaceful Indoorย Gardenย Oasis

 Jonathan Green vs Scotts

-Scotts and Jonathan Green are different in almost every way.
+When you talk about Scotts vs Jonathan Green, they are different in almost every way.
 Scotts is a publicly traded company with over $2.7 billion in sales.
 Jonathan Green is a six-generation family business with 34 employees, and it sells only at local garden centers.
 I have seen this debate in gardening forums constantly.
-People feel strongly about both brands. […]
+People […]

 4 Best Flower Fertilizer Homemade: Feed Your Garden for Free